EthanBlaisAlarms/cmd/README.md

-# eba-cmd-admin
+# EBA Command Center - Website
 EBA Command Center Administrator Content

-# Note: This page contains the administrator content for EBA Command Center.
 EBA Command Center 7.2 and above can connect to this page to get data such as latest version.

-You can download EBA Command Center here: https://sites.google.com/view/eba-tools/home/cmd
+Users can download EBA Command Center from this page.

-Access published version here: https://ethanblaisalarms.github.io/cmd
+Access the old website, which is still open during the development of this page. https://sites.google.com/view/eba-tools/home/cmd

+Or access this page (which is in development). https://ethanblaisalarms.github.io/cmd